tstehr/HamsterList/API.md

 ## Username

 Clients should include a username to specify the name of the user that is performing the change.
-This name will be used TODO.
+This name will be used in the [Changes](#Change) caused by the user.

 The username is specified as a HTTP header `X-ShoppingList-Username`, where the value is [URL encoded].